-At this time, we do not have a date as to when Disney will make these changes to the Jungle Cruise and Splash Mountain attractions at Disneyland and Disney World, but Inside the Magic will keep you updated as we get information.
+We do not have a date when Disney will make these changes to the Jungle Cruise and Splash Mountain attractions at Disneyland and Disney World, but Inside the Magic will keep you updated as we get information.

 How do you feel about these changes?
 Let us know in the comments below.

 If you are planning on visiting Walt Disney World or Disneyland Resort in the upcoming years but need help planning your vacation — Don’t hesitate to get in touch with our friends over at Academy Travel, who will be with you every step of the way.
 Get started today by clicking here!